40

 • IV Pause Only (Grey): Subject to immigrant visa processing pause effective Jan 21, 2026 (212(a)(4) presumption) but NOT subject to travel ban or domestic USCIS hold.
 NIVs still available.

 • Consular Operations Disrupted (Yellow): U.S. embassies/consulates in these countries have consular services — including visa interviews, immigrant visa processing, and routine consular services — subject to cancellations, suspensions, and generally limited availability due to the conflict with Iran.
 Conditions remain uncertain and may change without notice.
 Lebanon, Kuwait, and Iraq are the most significantly disrupted (Lebanon and Kuwait are limited to emergency services only).
-Iraq, Jordan, Kuwait, Lebanon, and Pakistan are also subject to the IV pause (shown as olive on the map).
+Iraq, Jordan, Kuwait, and Lebanon are also subject to the IV pause (shown as olive on the map).
 Palestine is also subject to the travel ban and domestic hold (shown as dark red on the map with a note).

 Partial Suspension Notes: